TheEucatastrophe/starwardodyssey/SRD/using-gear.md

 ## Trade

-Goods and services are acquire with local currencies or hyperfuel cells.
-Cells are capsules of hyperfuel which are used for interstellar travel and major transactions.
-3 cells take up 1 inventory slot.
+Goods and services are acquire with local currencies or jacks.
+Jacks are small containers of hyperfuel which are used for interstellar travel and major transactions.
+3 jacks take up 1 inventory slot.
 Minor currencies and transactions are not tracked.